wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 was announced Nov 2016
 to define the building blocks of <strong>Cloud Formation templates</strong> that access Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by serverless applications.

+#### Templates

 Two AWS evangelists created <a target="_blank" href="https://github.com/aws-samples/aws-developer-workshop/blob/master/INSTRUCTIONS.md">pre-built templates</a>
 with manual instructions, which they walked though in <a target="_blank" href="https://www.twitch.tv/events/PgC70I4pQoy14TP-RNS6Dw">30 minutes on Twitch.tv</a>:

 1. [Get an AWS IAM User](/aws-iam/) with AWSCodeStarFullAccess.

+   CAUTION: <a target="_blank" href="https://livebook.manning.com/#!/book/serverless-architectures-on-aws-second-edition/b-installation-and-setup/v-2/29">Installation steps in Peter Sbarski's book</a> suggests providing "Administrator access to all services and resources.

 2. Login the AWS Console to select region N. Virginia.
 3. In <a target="_blank" href="https://aws.amazon.com/codestar/">AWS CodeStar</a>.
 Start a project.
 Node.js. create role.
 4. Choose a project template: